Chidinma98/API-Project/README.md

 |  Map | Renders information about that country and users can put it on a traled or would like to travel bucket |

-Time frames are also key in the development cycle.
-You have limited time to code all phases of the game.
-Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.
-It's always best to pad the time by a few hours so that you account for the unknown so add and additional hour or two to each component to play it safe.

 #### SAMPLE.....
 | Component | Priority | Estimated Time | Actual Time |